grushety/QueryEngine/README.md

 Each update in POGSeq trigger an purge operation.
 Purge implemented according Algorithm 2 of article[[1]](#1)

+**SeqState**
+A SeqState is a basic data structure containing an actual stack of events, on which 3 basic operations are performed: adding an element, clearing the stack of old events and searching sequences that match the pattern in the request.
+Also, SeqState contains a list of all matching sequences that can be found in the current event stack.

+**In Order Event**
+In-order-event initiates a search of matching sequences only if the event has the same type as the last positive pattern event in the request.
+In other cases, it will simply be added to the storage of actual events of SeqState (suitable for the time window).

+**Out of Order Event**
-The main difference between adding in-order and out-of-order event is that if we adding an out of order event, we need to insert it into the list of actual events (and in the sequence corresponding to the query if exists) in accordance with its e_i.ts (that means we add one sort operation for list).
+An out of order event always initiates a search for matching sequences, during which it will be inserted into the list of actual events in accordance with its time of occurrence.

 **Average App Latency computation**.
 In the original work, the latency of the application was calculated as